log2timeline/dfimagetools/docs/sources/Bodyfile-format.md

 * U+007f (delete, non-printable)
 * U+0080 - U+009f (C1 control codes, non-printable)

-Paths are prefixed with a partition or volume indicator if the `list_file_entries.py` script is used to list multiple partitions and/or volumes at once.
+Paths are prefixed with a partition and/or volume indicator if the `list_file_entries.py` script is used to list multiple partitions and/or volumes at once.